herebefrogs/2021-space-opera/README.md

 Goal
 -----
-Space no longer sounds its old self.
-Bring harmony to the Cosmic Microwave Background by solving each planet's musical puzzle.
+Space no longer sounds its old self...
+Bring harmony to the Cosmic Microwave Background by solving each planet's musical puzzle!

 Each planet has an iconic space tune.
 Each ring of the planet is a note of the tune.
 Unfortunately, each tune was scrambled.
 Recompose the tune by swapping rings 2 by 2.

-Wider rings means longer notes.
-Colder ring colors means lower notes, while warmer colored rings means higher notes.
+Wider rings mean longer notes.
+Colder ring colors mean lower notes, while warmer ring colors mean higher notes.
 A hint will help you guess the tune of each planet.

 Controls
 --------
-Drag and drop rings to another position with mouse clicks (desktop) or tap (mobile)
+Drag and drop rings with mouse clicks (desktop) or tap (mobile).
+Rings will light up when they can be dropped.

 Web Monetization
 ----------------